 To be eligible for Medicare Parts C and D you must:

 - Not be diagnosed with end-stage renal disease

 Frequently Asked Questions

 No. Medicare is an individual enrollment.
-Both you and your spouse must sign up for coverage and the policies are not related.
+Both you and your spouse must sign up for separate coverage and the policies are not related.
 There is no family coverage under Medicare.

-When I decide to enroll in Medicare and choose a Medicare Advantage plan do I need to stay with the same insurance company I had with my employer?
+When I decide to enroll in Medicare and choose a Medicare Advantage plan, do I need to stay with the same insurance company I had with my employer?